 IS (Industrial Safety) and OISD (Oil Industry Safety Directorate) Codes and Standards

 BIS (Bureau of Industrial Standards) has formulated more than 150 standards on fire safety in buildings and firefighting equipment Systems.
-Some of important ones are:
+Some of the important ones are:

-a) Fire detection and alarm systems
+1. a) Fire detection and alarm systems

 b) First aid and fire extinguishers